-Beginning in 2000, the USEPA and NJDEP have entered into, or continue to negotiate, consent decrees (CDs) addressing air contaminant emissions from the petroleum refineries in New Jersey.
-These consent decrees require implementation of control technologies, performance standards, emissions caps, and optimization plans to achieve significant reductions of SO2, NO_x and PM, as well as additional reductions of benzene and VOCs.
+Beginning in 2000, the USEPA and NJDEP entered into, or continue to negotiate, consent decrees (CDs) addressing air contaminant emissions from the petroleum refineries in New Jersey.
+ConocoPhillips and Sunoco Eagle Point have finalized consent decrees.
+Amerada Hess is in the process of discussions with USEPA and NJDEP to resolve issues as part of the federal refinery initiative.
+The consent decrees require implementation of control technologies, performance standards, emissions caps, and optimization plans to achieve significant reductions of SO2, NO_x and PM, as well as reductions of benzene and VOCs.
 The focus of the consent decrees include fluidized catalytic cracking units (FCCUs), heaters and boilers (and fuel gas combustion devices), flares, and sulfur recovery units.
-See Appendix G for the applicable consent decrees.
+The consent decrees are included in Appendices G-9 through 15.
 Many of the units covered by the consent decrees have also been identified as affected units at BART-facilities.
-All BART-affected units, including those covered by the consent decrees, will be required to perform a top-down BART analysis, which may result in additional air pollution control being required.
+All BART-affected units, including those covered by the consent decrees, will be included in a top-down BART analysis, which may result in additional air pollution control being required to satisfy BART requirements.